Rigidity of Circle Packings with Flexible Radii: The Combinatorics

 \subsection{Maximal independent set}

 To understand the structure of disks that can rigidify a given packing, the concept of an independent set can be helpful.
-Intuitively, if the radius $r_i$ is determined by the radii in some set of disks $S$, then $r_i$ gives no more information once all the radii in $S$ are known.
-Since we focus on the set of disks that rigidify the packing in the first order, linear independence makes sense. \begin{definition} Given a packing $(G,\mathbf{p})$, a set $S$ of disks is \textbf{linearly independent} if no radii in a proper subset $A\subset S$ determine any radius in its complement $A^c$ to the first order.
-Otherwise we say $S$ is linearly dependent.
-An independent set $S$ is \textbf{maximal} if there does not exist disk $d_i$ such that $S\cup\{d_i\}$ is linearly independent. \end{definition} In terms of our matrices, $S$ being independent means the row rank of $ $ is $m+||S||$, where $m$ is the number of edges.
-To see this, suppose the row rank is not maximal, i.e. $e_i$ where $i\in S$ is in the row space of $ $, then there is a vector $\omega$ in the left null space of $ $.
-According to equation \ref{3product}, we can assign $V^+$,$V^-$, and $V^=$ based on the signs of $\omega$ such that no infinitesimal flex can vary the radii of these disks in a proper way.
-However, since we do not have the fixed radius condition in theorem \ref{firstOrderDuality}, the packing may not be rigid.
-In this case, only the radii in the subset is rigid while rest of the packing can flex.
+Intuitively, if the radius $r_i$ is determined by the radii in some set of disks $S$, then $r_i$ does not provide more information once all the radii in $S$ are known.
+Since we focus on the set of disks that rigidify the packing infinitesimally, linear independence makes sense. \begin{defn} Given a packing $(G,\mathbf{p})$, a set $S$ of disks is \textbf{linearly independent} if the row rank of $ $ is $m+|S|$, where $m$ is the number of edges.
+Otherwise, we say $S$ is linearly dependent.
+An independent set $S$ is \textbf{maximal} if there does not exist a disk $d_i$ such that $S\cup\{d_i\}$ is linearly independent. \end{defn} Intuitively, if a subset is linearly dependent, then some radius is determined by other radii infinitesimally.
+To see how this definition of independence works, suppose that the row rank is not maximal; there exists $e_i$ where $i\in S$ is in the row space of $ $, then there is a vector $\omega$ in the left null space of $ $.
+According to Equation \ref{3product}, we can assign $V^+$,$V^-$, and $V^=$ based on the signs of $\omega$ so that no infinitesimal flex can vary the radii of these disks in a proper way.
+However, since we do not have the fixed radius condition in Theorem \ref{firstOrderDuality}, the packing may not be rigid.
+In this case, only the radii in the subset $S$ are guaranteed to be infinitesimally rigid while the rest of the packing can flex.

-An independent set $S$ is maximal if radii in $S$ determines all radii up to the first order, i.e. $ $ and $ $ have the same rank where $V$ is the vertex set.
-Observe that $ $ has the same kernel as the submatrix produced by removing all columns corresponding to radii.
-Hence the kernel are infinitesimal motions of the bar framework.
+An independent set $S$ is maximal if the radii in $S$ determine all the radii infinitesimally, that is, $ $ and $ $ have the same rank where $V$ is the whole vertex set.
+Observe that $ $ has the same kernel as the submatrix produced by removing all columns corresponding to the radii.
+Hence, the kernel is the set of infinitesimal motions of the bar framework.
 An example is given in Figure \ref{10dgen}.
 The set $S$ of green disks is linearly independent but not maximal. $S\cup \{7\}$ is neither maximal nor linearly independent. $S\cup \{1\}$ is both maximal and linearly independent.